lisyu/pinwheel/README.md

 - `discord.py`
 - `emoji`

-Install all the required dependencies at once with `pip3` using this command:
+You can install all the required dependencies at once with `pip3` using this command:

 ```
 pip3 install -r requirements.txt